Contract Management vs. SharePoint

 | Vendor performance rating | Yes | No |

-| Operational without IT setup | Today | Limited — requires configuration |
+| Operational without IT setup | Today | Limited, requires configuration |

 How it goes wrong

 You set up a folder structure in SharePoint: 'Suppliers > Cleaning > Contracts'.
 You upload the contract and set a document alert.
-Six months later you get a notification — someone uploaded a new version of the contract.
+Six months later you get a notification that someone uploaded a new version of the contract.
 Not that the notice period expires in six weeks.
 That date is inside the document itself.
 Nobody looked.

 Everything SharePoint misses, included as standard

-Tracking Contracts does what SharePoint cannot: monitor deadlines, run AI completeness checks, and send automatic reminders — even when you're not thinking about it.
+Tracking Contracts does what SharePoint cannot: monitor deadlines, run AI completeness checks, and send automatic reminders, even when you're not thinking about it.
 No IT project, no consultant.
 Operational today.

 Frequently asked questions